Two simple full-text indexes based on the suffix array: Related work

 \section{Related work}

 The full-text indexing history starts with the {\em suffix tree} (ST)~\cite{Wei73}, a trie whose string collection is the set of all the suffixes of a given text, with an additional requirement that all non-branching paths of edges are converted into single edges.

 Typically, each ST path is truncated as soon as it points to a unique suffix.
 A leaf in the suffix tree holds a pointer to the text location where the corresponding suffix starts.
 As there are $n$ leaves, no non-branching nodes and edge labels represented with pointers to the text, the suffix tree takes $O(n)$ words of space, which is in turn $O(n \log n)$ bits.

-The structure can be built in linear time (e.g.,~\cite{Wei73,Far97}).
+Although initially the suffix tree was known to be constructible in linear time only for constant alphabets, later an ingenious $O(n)$-time algorithm for integer alphabets was found~\cite{Far97}.
 Moreover, the linear-time construction algorithms can be fast not only in theory, but also in practice~\cite{Gri07}.
 Assuming constant-time access to any child of a given node, the search in the ST takes only $O(m + occ)$ time in the worst case.
-In practice, this is cumbersome for a large alphabet (requires using perfect hashing, which also makes the construction time linear only in expectation).
+In practice, this is cumbersome for a large alphabet, of size $n^{\omega(1)}$, as it requires using perfect hashing, which also makes the construction time linear only in expectation.
 A small alphabet is easier to handle, which goes in line with the wide use of the suffix tree in bioinformatics.

-The main problem with the suffix tree are its large space requirements, even in the most economical version~\cite{KB00} reaching almost $9n$ bytes on average (and $16n$ in the worst case), plus the text, for $\sigma \leq 256$, and even more for large alphabets.
-Most implementations need $20n$ or more space.
+The main problem with the suffix tree is its large space requirement.
+Even in the most economical version~\cite{KB00} the ST space use reaches almost $9n$ bytes on average and $16n$ in the worst case, plus the text, for $\sigma \leq 256$, and even more for large alphabets.
+Most implementations need $20n$ bytes or more.